-As part of its commitment to ensuring animal welfare, Moncler demands and verifies that all its down suppliers comply with the strict requirements of the DIST Protocol (Down Integrity System & Traceability), first implemented in 2015, regulating farming standards, respect for the animal, down traceability, and down technical quality.
+In order to ensure animal welfare, Moncler demands and verifies that all its down suppliers comply with the strict requirements of Moncler’s technical DIST Protocol (Down Integrity System and Traceability).
+First implemented in 2015, it regulates farming standards, respect for animal welfare, and down traceability technical quality.
 Moncler only purchases down that is DIST-certified.

-Among the key principles of the Protocol that must be respected across the entire supply chain:
+Among the core principles of the Protocol that must be respected across the entire supply chain:

-• down must be derived exclusively from farmed geese and as a by-product of the food chain;
+• down must be exclusively sourced from white geese raised and as a by-product of the food chain;

 • no form of live-plucking or force-feeding of animals is permitted.

-• audits are commissioned directly by Moncler and not by the supplier;
+• audits are commissioned and paid directly by Moncler and not by the supplier;

-• the certification process is carried out by a qualified independent body, whose auditors are trained by veterinaries and zootechnicians of the Department of Veterinary Medicine at the University of Milan (Italy);
+• the certification process is carried out by a qualified independent body, whose auditors are trained by veterinaries and zootechnicians of the Department of Veterinary Medicine at the University of Milan;

-An important change in 2017 was the inclusion of a tag indicating ‘Down certified under DIST’ in all Moncler jackets, starting with the Fall-Winter 2017 collections.
-This milestone was achieved by extending down traceability as per DIST Protocol across the entire supply chain, all the way down to the finished product, and by performing extensive audits on façon manufacturers of jackets.
+To transparently communicate the company’s commitment in this area, a tag indicating ‘down certified under DIST’ has been included in all Moncler’s jackets.
+This milestone was achieved by extending down traceability as per DIST Protocol across the entire supply chain, all the way to the finished product.

-1The Animal-Based Measures are indicators that rely on the direct observation of the animal to assess its actual conditions in relation to its ability to adapt to speci c farming environments.
+5The Animal-Based Measures are indicators that rely on the direct observation of the animal to assess its actual conditions in relation to its ability to adapt to specific farming environments.
 These measures include physiological, pathological, and behavioural indicators.

 6Feather-pecking is an abnormal behaviour in avian species that occurs when one bird repeatedly pecks (sometimes tearing out) the feathers of another.